 Is The Manufacturing Process Of Solar Panels Environment Friendly?

-Solar energy is a clean source of energy, but the manufacturing process is not as clean.
-There have been severe improvements in the solar panel manufacturing process, ensuring less environmental pollution.
+Solar energy is a clean energy source, but the manufacturing process is not as clean.
+Severe improvements in the solar panel manufacturing process have ensured less environmental pollution.

 Solar producers are trying to find environment-friendly solar production and materials.
 They are also searching for ways to recycle the panels and their components.
 This minimizes the harsh impacts that solar panels have on the environment.

 That being said, the production of solar panels emits harmful carbon dioxide into the environment.
 This is what renewable energy sources are trying to curb.
-The same happens for other renewable energy source systems such as wind turbines and power plants.
+The same happens for other renewable energy sources, such as wind turbines and power plants.

 Is It Dangerous To Live Nearby A Solar Farm?